acarrascalgarcia/janubx-mobile/README.md

 # Janub X - Mobile

-The server side for a personal project.
+The mobile app for a personal project.